cookie-status/cookie-status-dev/content/safari/_index.md

 {{< figure src="/images/content/safari-privacy-control.jpg" title="Privacy controls in Safari" class="left-align" >}}

+For a comprehensive overview of all WebKit's tracking preventions, see [this document](https://webkit.org/tracking-prevention/).

 ## Classification of "known trackers"

 Safari classifies domains capable of cross-site tracking using an **algorithm** that runs on-device.
 Thus each Safari user has a potentially different list of domains that are blocked from having access to browser storage.